albar965/littlenavmap-manual/src/en/MENUS.rst

 .. note::

   Navdata read from FSX, P3D or MSFS has limitations.
-The airway network might not be correct and procedures can have errors.
+The airway network might not be correct and procedures can have errors in rare cases.

 .. _airspace-source: